Starnodes2024/StarnodesImageManager/README.md

 - View thumbnails in the main grid layout
 - Click a thumbnail to select it
 - Double-click to open the image
+- Use "All Images" view to see your complete collection

 ### Searching

 1. Enter search terms in the search box (e.g., "sunset beach", "dog playing")
 2. Click "Search" or press Enter
 3. Browse the matching images in the thumbnail grid
+4. Use date range search to find images by modification date

+### Batch Operations

+1. Select multiple images by holding Ctrl while clicking thumbnails
+2. Right-click to access batch operations menu
+3. Choose an operation (Generate AI Descriptions, Copy, Delete, Rename)

 ### Context Menu